 Direct Impacts: For importers of fuels that generate deficits, this rulemaking will reduce the number of deficits generated for those fuels.
 For importers and producers of fuels that generate credits, this rulemaking will increase the number of credits generated by those fuels.
 In both cases, the proposed rules will make it easier, and thus less costly, for businesses to comply with the clean fuel standards.
 This could also mean that businesses that generate credits might see a slight drop in revenues.

 Indirect Impacts: Large businesses are fuel consumers.
-Fuel consumers could benefit if the reduced compliance costs are passed on.
+Fuel consumers could benefit if the savings from reduced compliance costs are passed on to consumers.

 Small businesses – businesses with 50 or fewer employees